Staff Bio

 CHRISTINA VALLIANOS

-Christina helps research, develop and oversee WildAid’s species campaigns, having designed and led the pangolin campaign since inception.
-Her work includes managing project implementation in coordination with the international team, campaign planning, creative content development, grant writing, and authoring of WildAid’s published reports.
+Christina researches, develops and oversees WildAid’s species campaigns, having designed and led the pangolin campaign since inception.
+As the Wildlife Program Director, her responsibilities include managing project implementation in coordination with the international teams, campaign planning, creative content development, grant writing, and authoring of WildAid’s published reports.
 Before joining the team in 2013, she designed enrichment programs for river otters at the Oakland Zoo, taught ecology to youth at summer camps in Massachusetts, and worked in account management at a design agency in San Francisco.
-She is passionate about sustainable food projects, loves hiking and photography, and has backpacked throughout South America and Europe, most recently completing the Tour du Mont Blanc.
+She is passionate about waste management and single-use plastics reduction, loves hiking and photography, and spends much of her time chasing remote sunrise views on backpacking trips in the mountains.
 She is a dedicated environmentalist who believes wild places and animals deserve protection, and joined WildAid to support its conservation efforts.
-Christina holds a B.A. in Psychology from the University of California, Berkeley.
+Christina holds a B.A. in Psychology from the University of California, Berkeley and is a 2021 graduate of the Emerging Wildlife Conservation Leaders program.

 GARY YIP